jaeyk/jaeyk.github.io/index.md

 ## Research agenda

-My research is situated at the intersection of political science, public policy, and data science.
-I employ computational, experimental, survey, and archival methods to investigate how marginalized groups build power, resist inequality, and access public benefits.
-In addition, I study the variation of anti-immigrant politics and its resistance, as well as the political patterns of online harm and digital inequality.
-My research focuses primarily on the United States, Canada, and East Asia.
+My research lies at the intersection of political science, public policy, and data science.
+I use quantitative and mixed methods to examine the factors that contribute to efficient and equitable civic engagement, political participation, and policy implementation.
+Additionally, I study the variation of anti-immigrant politics and their resistance, as well as the political patterns of online harm and digital inequality.
+My primary research focus is on the United States, Canada, and East Asia.

 ## Research pipeline